-(m) for mobile operations or operations covering several locations the location of the beneficiary where the beneficiary is a legal entity; or the region on NUTS 2 level where the beneficiary is a natural person;
+(m) for mobile operations or operations covering several locations the location of the beneficiary where the beneficiary is a legal entity; or the NUTS level region where the beneficiary is a natural person;

-(n) type of intervention for the operation in accordance with Article 73(2)(g);
+(n) type of intervention for the operation in accordance with point (g) of Article 73(2) .

-For data referred to in points (b) and (c) of the first sub-paragraph, the data shall be removed after two years from the date of the initial publication on the website.
+For data referred to in points (b) and (c) of the first subparagraph, the data shall be removed two years from the date of the initial publication on the website.

-4. The data referred to in paragraphs 2 and 3 shall be published on the website in open, machine-readable formats, as set out in Article 5(1) of the Directive (EU) 2019/1024 of the European Parliament and of the Council, which allows data to be sorted, searched, extracted, compared and reused.
+4. The data referred to in paragraphs 2 and 3 of this Article shall be published on the website referred to in paragraph 1, or on the single website portal referred to in point (b) of Article 46 of this Regulation, in open, machine-readable formats, as set out in Article 5(1) of the Directive (EU) 2019/1024 of the European Parliament and of the Council, which allows data to be sorted, searched, extracted, compared and reused.

 5. The managing authority shall inform the beneficiaries that the data will be made public before the publication takes place in accordance with this Article.

-6. The managing authority shall ensure that communication and visibility material including at the level of beneficiaries is made available upon request to Union Institutions, bodies or agencies and that a royalty-free, non-exclusive and irrevocable licence to use such material and any pre-existing rights attached to it is granted to the Union in accordance with Annex IX.
+6. The managing authority shall ensure that communication and visibility material including at the level of beneficiaries is made available upon request to Union institutions, bodies, offices or agencies and that a royalty-free, non-exclusive and irrevocable licence to use such material and any pre-existing rights attached to it is granted to the Union in accordance with Annex IX.
 This shall not require significant additional costs or a significant administrative burden for the beneficiaries or for the managing authority.

 Article 50 Responsibilities of beneficiaries